 • Human Resource Management

-*Available on the basis of minimum number of students opting specialization area.
+*These specialisations are available on the basis of minimum number of students opting for the same

 2 Years / 4 Semesters

 Admission to First semester MBA shall be open to the applicants who have passed the Bachelor’s degree in any discipline with minimum 50% aggregate marks from any recognized university or institution in India or abroad.
 The minimum marks for the purpose of eligibility shall be 45% in case of applicants belonging to SC/ST/OBC/PH from Karnataka or as notified by the Government of Karnataka.

 CMR University and IBM have collaborated to setup an IBM Analytics Lab at CMR University, City Campus to help students enhance their skills in the areas of Business Analytics, Business Intelligence and Big Data.
 The students receive joint certification from IBM and CMRU on successful completion of the course.

 As a part of this initiative, experts from IBM have trained faculty members at CMR University who will further train the post graduate and graduate students.
 The courses covered in the certification program are: